-This is a 29-page ebook from the Australian Curriculum Geography series that covers:
+This is a 29-page digital unit from the Australian Curriculum Geography series that covers:

 The various connections Australia has with other countries and how these connections change people and places (ACHGK035)